akashpatel29/Blinkit_Power_Bi_Project/README.md

 The top-selling categories are Fruits and Vegetables, and Snack Foods, each generating ₹0.18M in sales.
 Stores established in 2018 have generated the highest revenue at $205K.

-🎖️Geographical and Store Size Analysis:
+🎖️Geographical and Store Size Analysis:-

 Tier 3 cities are leading in sales performance.
 Medium-sized stores contribute the highest sales at 42.3% of total sales, followed by small-sized stores at 37%.